-- Following the guidelines laid out in White, S., Raghavendra, P., & McAllister, S. (2017).
+- Review the guidelines laid out in White, S., Raghavendra, P., & McAllister, S. (2017).
 Letting the CAT out of the bag: Contribution of Critically Appraised Topics to practice.
 Evidence-Based Communication Assessment and Intervention, 11(1-2), 27-37.

 For preliminary discussions and questions, please consult any of the Special Issue editors:

 - Guest Editor: Parimala Raghavendra, Flinders University, Adelaide, Australia (email@example.com)

 - Guest Editor: Sarahlouise White, Flinders University, Adelaide, Australia (firstname.lastname@example.org)